-Luke Trouchet.
-Name:
+Name: Luke Trouchet

 Title: Managing Director and Chief Executive Officer.

 Agreement commenced: 28 September 2016.

 Term of agreement: No fixed term.

-Base salary for the year ending 30 June 2021 of \$550,000, including superannuation, Details:

-to be reviewed annually by the Nomination and Remuneration Committee.
+Details: Base salary for the year ending 30 June 2021 of \$550,000, including superannuation, to be reviewed annually by the Nomination and Remuneration Committee.
 Six (6) month termination notice by either party, non-solicitation and non-compete clauses.
 Eligible to participate in Part 2 of the short-term incentive plan (company financial performance) only, at a rate of 20% of base salary.

-Name: Karl Trouchet.
+Name: Karl Trouchet

 Title: Executive Director - Strategy and Special Projects.

-23 September 2016.
-Agreement commenced:
+Agreement commenced: 23 September 2016.

+Term of agreement: No fixed term.

 Details: Base salary for the year ending 30 June 2021 of \$311,751, including superannuation, to be reviewed annually by the Nomination and Remuneration Committee.
-Six (6)

-month termination notice by either party, non-solicitation and non-compete clauses.
+Six (6) month termination notice by either party, non-solicitation and non-compete clauses.
 Eligible to participate in Part 2 of the short-term incentive plan (company financial performance) only, at a rate of 10% of base salary.

-Kelly Shier.
-Name:
+Name: Kelly Shier

-Chief Financial Officer.
-Title: Agreement commenced: 11 November 2019.
+Title: Chief Financial Officer.

+Agreement commenced: 11 November 2019.

+Term of agreement: No fixed term.

 Details: Base salary for the year ending 30 June 2021 of \$450,000, including superannuation, to be reviewed annually by the Nomination and Remuneration Committee.
-Six (6)

-month termination notice by either party, non-solicitation and non-compete clauses.
+Six (6) month termination notice by either party, non-solicitation and non-compete clauses.
 Eligible to participate in Part 1 and Part 2 of the short-term incentive plan at a combined maximum rate of 15% of base salary, at the discretion of the Board.
 Eligible to participate in the long-term incentive program, once implemented, at a maximum rate of 50% of base salary, at the discretion of the Board.

-Scott Fahey.
-Name:
+Name: Scott Fahey

-Chief Operating Officer.
-Title: 19 September 2016.
-Agreement commenced:
+Title: Chief Operating Officer.

+Agreement commenced: 19 September 2016.

-Details: Base salary for the year ending 30 June 2021 of \$347,000, including superannuation, to be reviewed annually by the Nomination and Remuneration Committee.
-Three (3) month termination notice by either party, non-solicitation and non-compete clauses.
-Eligible to participate in Part 1 and Part 2 of the short-term incentive plan at a combined maximum rate of 20% of base salary, at the discretion of the Board.
+Term of agreement: No fixed term.

+agreement.

+of 20% of base salary, at the discretion of the Board.

-Paul Truman (ceased 11 August 2021).
-Name:
+Name: Paul Truman (ceased 11 August 2021)

-Executive General Manager - Manufacturing and Product.
-Title:
+Title: Executive General Manager - Manufacturing and Product.

 Agreement commenced: 23 September 2016.

+Term of agreement: No fixed term.

 Details: Base salary for the year ending 30 June 2021 of \$306,000, including superannuation, to be reviewed annually by the Nomination and Remuneration Committee.
 Three (3) month termination notice by either party, non-solicitation and non-compete clauses.
 Eligible to participate in Part 1 and Part 2 of the short-term incentive plan at a combined maximum rate of 20% of base salary, at the discretion of the Board.